guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 **SELECT:**

 The SELECT statement is used to select data from a database.
-The data returned is stored in a result table, called the result-set.
+The data returned is stored in a result table, called the result-set:
 ```
 SELECT column1, column2, ...
 FROM table_name;